 The recent seasons brought Xabier to the Théâtre des Champs Elysées with Roberto Abbado as Lord Arturo (Lucia di Lammermoor).
 He made his debut as Conte d’Almaviva (Il Barbiere di Siviglia) in Ancona and at the Mikhailovsky theatre of St. Petersburg and he sang Ramiro (La Cenerentola) at AGAO in Spain, Rossini’s Petite Messe Solennelle at the Auditorio Nacional in Madrid, Fenton (Falstaff) with the BFO and Ivan Fischer in Müpa Budapest, Lindoro (L’italiana in Algeri) at the Teatro Colón in Buenos Aires, Cavalier Belfiore (Il Viaggio a Reims) at the Musikverein in Vienna.

 In the past years, he appeared as Ernesto (Ricciardo e Zoraide) at Rossini Opera Festival in Pesaro, as Leicester (Il Castello di Kenilworth) and Gennaro (Lucrezia Borgia) at Donizetti Opera Festival under the baton of Riccardo Frizza, as Don Ramiro (La Cenerentola) at Teatro Verdi in Padua and at at Hamburgische Staatsoper, as Conte d’Almaviva (Il Barbiere di Siviglia) at Opéra National de Paris, at the National Centre for the Performing Arts in Beijing, at Teatro Regio di Parma and at Opéra de Rouen, as Nemorino in L’Elisir d’Amore at Teatro Principal in Palma de Mallorca, as Lindoro (L’italiana in Algeri) at Teatro Regio di Torino, as Arturo in Lucia di Lammermoor at Palau de les Arts in Valencia, as Ferrando in Così fan tutte at Teatro de la Maestranza in Seville.
 Additionally he performed in Paris, where he appeared in recital for Les Grandes Voix – Les Grandes Solistes with Maciej Pikulski; he sang a Bel Canto Gala at the Philarmonie, a solo recital at the New Town Hall in Prague and the traditional New Year’s Concert at Teatro La Fenice.
-Most recently, he made his house debut at Opera Las Palmas in La Cenerentola and sang in concert with M° Pappano and Orchestra dell’Accademia Nazionale di Santa Cecilia.
+Most recently, he made his house debuts at Opera Las Palmas (La Cenerentola) and Teatro Real (Viva la mamma), and sang in concert with M° Pappano and Orchestra dell’Accademia Nazionale di Santa Cecilia.

 In July 2019 he was named First Prize winner of the Operalia Singing Competition, and in 2021 he received an International Opera Award as Best New Singer.